 Also in the Potteries, ceramic crockery manufacturers are racing to produce unprecedented amounts of commemorative plates, cups, saucers, mugs and other such shite for the gullible masses to collect and shove in the back of their sideboards.
 An executive from one company told us his firm could hardly keep pace with public interest in the tatty items.
 He said:

-"Rearrange this words to form a sentence: gives a Nobody shit."
+"Rearrange these words to form a sentence: gives a Nobody shit."